 The 2022 World Cup will be the first-ever to not take place in June and July.

 This is because of Qatar's hot summers, with the average high in June, July and August hitting a sweltering 42°C.

 As a result, the 2022 tournament will begin on November 21 and be more compressed than normal, finishing less than a month later on December 18 .

 Even at that time of year, it is still very warm: the average high in November is 30°C and it only dips as far as 25°C in December.

-A November-December tournament will also mean calling off the 2023 Africa Cup of Nations, which would have normally taken place the following January.
+A November-December tournament will also impact the 2023 Africa Cup of Nations, which would have normally taken place the following January.

-The end of the year was decided on because it is too hot in Qatar between May and September and clashes with the Winter Olympics (February) and Ramadan (April) ideally needed to be avoided.
+The end of the year was decided on because of the weather between May and September as well as the desire to avoid clashes with the Winter Olympics (February) and Ramadan (April).

-Among the many questions being asked about the 2022 tournament is how exactly a country of 2.5 million, approximately one-sixth the size of the Republic of Ireland, is going to welcome the world.
+Among the many questions being asked about the 2022 tournament is how exactly a country of 2.5 million, approximately one sixth the size of Ireland, is going to welcome the world.

 This will be the last World Cup with 32 teams so Qatar will not, at least, have to deal with an expanded field.